Advance an aged care career and get qualified to take on specialised tasks in residential, home or community-based care environments.

 HLTHPS006 Assist clients with medications

-This course is delivered under a blended learning/workplace based model with existing workers in the aged care industry.
+This course is delivered via distance delivery over approximately a 12 month period to existing workers in the aged care industry.

 A payment plan allows you to pay a regular weekly amount prior to completion of your course